danieleteti/delphimvcframework/README.md

 - ✅ Improved internal architecture of custom type serializers in case of dynamic linked packages.

+- ✅ Improved Swagger/OpenAPI support for System Controllers and improved support for param models.

 - ⚡New `TMVCLRUCache` implementation.
 Very efficient implementation of LRU cache borrowed directly from [DMSContainer](http://dmscontainer.bittimeprofessionals.com/)

+- ⚡New `TMVCRedirectMiddleware` to handle HTTP redirections in a very simple and flexible way.

 - ⚡New! `TMVCActiveRecord` supports XML field type in PostgreSQL (in addition to JSON and JSONB).